Promoing diversity & inclusion and Health management

 We have been establishing the environment for our employees so that it facilitates a flexibility in the ways to take time off from work, tailored to the circumstances of individual employees and their life stage.

 Annual paid holidays can be taken on a half-day basis to meet employees’ needs.
-The head office, for example, sets every Friday in August as an “Eco-paid leave day,” and recommends making it easier for employees there not needing to attend meetings and other events on those days to take off.
+Each of our steelworks and offices designates dates on which employees are encouraged to take holidays.
+The head office, for example, sets mainly Fridays in August, as “Eco-paid leave days” and recommends making it easier for employees there not needing to attend meetings and other events on those days to take off.

 Concerning childcare leave, in addition to providing a longer period than the statutory limit, the expired annual leave days accrued by each individual can be recovered to paid off-days for parental leave.
-Currently, we are focusing on clarifying the corporate policies, fostering a workplace culture that encourages employees’ use of the system, and promoting the use of parental leave and childcare-related leave benefits by all male employees who are entitled to childcare leave so that they can get actively involved in childcare.
+In addition, from the viewpoint of encouraging child-rearing male employees to actively participate in childcare, we are focusing on clarifying the corporate policies, fostering a workplace culture that encourages employees’ use of the system, and promoting the use of childcare leave and childcare-related leave benefits by all male employees whose spouses have given birth to take childcare leave and childcare-related leave on an individual basis.

-Performance of ways of working and taking time off (FY2021)
+Performance of ways of working and taking time off (FY2023)

 ---|---|